apollographql/federation/RELEASING.md

 1. `git checkout -b "release-$FEDERATION_RELEASE_VERSION" main`
 1. `git log release-<the version of the last release>..` to see the changes since the last release
 1. Update `CHANGELOG.md` in each repo ([more info](#changelogs))
+1. For actual releases (not alpha/beta/preview), consolidate any non-release CHANGELOG entries into a single version
 1. `git add ':/*CHANGELOG.md'` to add changelogs to the commit

 #### Bump version and tag release